 Do you miss a functionality?
 Please let us know via an issue on GitHub.↩︎

-Stopping criteria of the AO procedure can be
+Stopping criteria of the AO process can be deactivated

 ,